Skip main navigation

 Retaliation related to discrimination complaints

-An employer may not fire, demote, harass, or otherwise "retaliate" against an individual for
+Your employer may not fire, demote, harass, or otherwise retaliate against you for

 • filing a charge of discrimination,